Fish processing: Physical control of microbial loads

 Heat or ionizing irradiation can be used to kill the bacteria that cause decomposition.
 Heat is applied by cooking, blanching or microwave heating in a manner that pasteurizes or sterilizes fish products.
 Cooking or pasteurizing does not completely inactivate microorganisms and may need to be followed with refrigeration to preserve fish products and increase their shelf life.
 Sterilised products are stable at ambient temperatures up to 40 °C, but to ensure they remain sterilized they need packaging in metal cans or retortable pouches before the heat treatment.

 Chemical control of microbial loads

 Microbial growth and proliferation can be inhibited by a technique called biopreservation.
 Biopreservation is achieved by adding antimicrobials or by increasing the acidity of the fish muscle.
 Most bacteria stop multiplying when the pH is less than 4.5.
 Acidity is increased by fermentation, marination or by directly adding acids (acetic, citric, lactic) to fish products.
 Lactic acid bacteria produce the antimicrobial nisin which further enhances preservation.
-Other preservatives include nitrites, sulphites, sorbates, benzoates and essential oils.
+Other preservatives include nitrites, sulfites, sorbates, benzoates and essential oils.